 - 14. The committee members should bring an independent mind-set to their role.
 Independent thinking is crucial in assessing the work of management and the assurance provided by the internal and external audit functions. - 15.
-The committee members as a whole should have competence relevant to the sector in which the company operates.
-When making appointments to the audit committee the board should consider the overall knowledge and experience of the committee in order to achieve sectoral competence. - 16.
-It is desirable that the audit committee member whom the board considers to have competence in accounting and/or auditing should have a professional qualification from a professional accountancy body.
-The need for a degree of financial literacy among the other members will vary according to the nature of the company, but experience of corporate financial matters will normally be required.
-The availability of appropriate financial expertise will be particularly important where the company's activities involve specialised financial activities. - 17.
+In considering the composition of the audit committee, the nominations committee and board should have regard to ensuring a range of skills, experience, knowledge and professional qualifications to meet the requirements of the Code.
+The committee as a whole should have competence relevant to the sector in which the company operates.
+The board should also satisfy itself that at least one member of the audit committee has recent and relevant financial experience.3 The need for a degree of financial literacy among the other members will vary according to the nature of the company, but experience of corporate financial matters will normally be required.
+The availability of appropriate financial expertise will be particularly important where the company's activities involve specialised financial activities. - 16.
 The company should provide an induction programme for new audit committee members.
 This should cover the role of the audit committee, including its terms of reference and expected time commitment by members; and an overview of the company's business model and strategy, identifying the main business and financial dynamics and risks.
-It could also include meeting some of the company staff. - 18.
-Training should also be provided to members of the audit committee on an ongoing and timely basis and should include an understanding of the principles of and developments in financial reporting and related company law.
-In appropriate cases, it may also include, for example, understanding financial statements, applicable accounting standards and recommended practice; the regulatory framework for the company's business; the role of internal and external auditing; and risk management.
+It could also include meeting some of the company staff.